 - Leadership Module 3 – Building Inclusive Communities

-Advanced level for qualification as a Speak UP Step UP Champion, open to students who have completed Leadership 1 & 2.
+Advanced level for qualification as a Speak UP Step UP Champion, open to students who have completed Leadership 1 and 2.
 Covers skills for actively promoting inclusive, welcoming communities and a sense of belonging, including understanding and challenging prejudice, discrimination and hate.

 - Leadership Module 4 – Promoting Consensual Relationships

-Advanced level for qualification as a Speak UP Step UP Champion, open to students who have completed Leadership 1 & 2.
+Advanced level for qualification as a Speak UP Step UP Champion, open to students who have completed Leadership 1 and 2.
 Covers skills for actively promoting a culture of respectful and consensual relationships, including recognising and tackling relationship abuse and sexual harassment or misconduct.

 Your leadership portfolio

 Once you have taken the Welcome Ambassador pledge you can collect and wear a Welcome Ambassador badge, and you could earn a Welcome Ambassador T-shirt by participating in activities such as Freshers’ Fayre and Ambassador-led Welcome Events.

 You can also start recording your leadership activities in your leadership portfolio.
-This consists of informal leadership activities in your everyday student life, such as bystander intervention incidents, as well as activities in more formal leadership roles such as UPSU Group committee, Course Rep, Peer Assisted Learning Mentor, etc.
+This consists of informal leadership activities in your everyday student life, such as bystander intervention incidents, as well as activities in more formal leadership roles such as UPSU Group committee, Course Rep, Peer Assisted Learning Mentor and so on.